Ibn Khaldun Scholarship

 Outputs of social research are rarely used in decision-making.
 There is a clear lack of coordination between universities and state institutions, which significantly limits the ability of researchers to influence the development of social and developmental policies.

-Tuition Support
+Academic Tuition

 Covers the cost of academic tuition across various disciplines, with an average annual support of $3,000 per student.